sematext/docs/docs/synthetics/user-journey-scripts.md

 title: Sync User Journey scripts from GitHub to Sematext
-description: Guide to how to setup sync of User Journey scripts from GitHub to Sematext
+description: Guide for synchronization of User Journey scripts from GitHub to Sematext

 One way to add User Journey scripts to Sematext is to do so directly, via the Sematext UI.
 You can simply type in the scripts or paste them in.
 Once they are in Sematext, you can also edit them at any point in time.
 Another way to get User Journey scripts into Sematext is by setting up synchronization with a GitHub repository where you have your scripts.
 This way you can manage them with GitHub, author and modify them with your preferred tools, benefit from version control, and automate their publishing to Sematext without doing any extra manual work, like typing or pasting them in.

 ## Setup GitHub Actions